Parks & Recreation Signage Project

 Ramsey County parks have a variety of signs that include maps, directions and park or facility rules.
 Most signs are located near park and facility entrances, with others at destinations within the park.

-This project will focus on permanent signage.
+This project will focus on updating permanent signage.
 Permanent signs include:

 - Wayfinding signs provide maps, directions and location/use information.